hwdsl2/setup-ipsec-vpn/docs/clients.md

 ## Configure Linux VPN clients using the command line

-After <a href="https://github.com/hwdsl2/setup-ipsec-vpn" target="_blank">setting up your own VPN server</a>, follow these steps to configure Linux VPN clients using the command line.
+After [setting up your own VPN server](https://github.com/hwdsl2/setup-ipsec-vpn), follow these steps to configure Linux VPN clients using the command line.
 Alternatively, you may connect using [IKEv2](ikev2-howto.md) mode (recommended), or [configure using the GUI](#linux).
 Instructions below are based on [the work of Peter Sanford](https://gist.github.com/psanford/42c550a1a6ad3cb70b13e4aaa94ddb1c).
 Commands must be run as `root` on your VPN client.

 To set up the VPN client, first install the following packages: